gustavogoncalvesdiasneves/APP_WATCH_TOGETHER_DOCKER/README.md

 Server is running.
 Access it at http://<your-ip>:3000
 ```

 Replace `<your-ip>` with your host machine's IP address.
-For example, if your IP address for examples is `192.168.1.71`, you can access the application at:
+For example, if your IP address is `192.168.1.71`, you can access the application at:

 ```
 http://192.168.1.71:3000